Django-Simple-API/django-simple-api/README.md

 Note that if you use `@allow_request_method("get")` to declare a request method, you will not be able to use request methods other than `get`, otherwise it will return `405 Method Not Allow`.

 You can also not use `allow_request_method`, this will not bring negative effects, but it will not generate documentation.
-We will use `warning.warn()` to remind you that this is not a problem, just to prevent you from forgetting to use `allow_request_method`.
+We will use `warning.warn()` to remind you that this is not a problem, just to prevent you from forgetting to use it.

 #### To be continue ...